MicroEJ/Example-IOT/ej.examples.iot.ssl.mqtt.publisher/README.md

 A MicroEJ sandboxed application publishing mqtt data to a standard https MQTT broker.

 # Usage
+## Change the SSL Broker server
+To change the ssl broker server:
+1. update the url at [HelloWorldConstants.java]
+1. Download the broker server's certificate (eg broker.com.crt).
+1. Drop it into the folder [certificates](j.examples.iot.ssl.mqtt.publisher/src/main/resources/certificates)
+1. Add a new line in [mqtt.resources.list](ej.examples.iot.ssl.mqtt.publisher/src/main/resources/ej/examples/iot/mqtt/mqtt.resources.list) with the path to the certificate (eg certificates/broker.com.crt)
+1. Add a new line in [paho.certificates.list](ej.examples.iot.ssl.mqtt.publisher/src/main/resources/certificates/paho.certificates.list) with the path to the certificate (eg /certificates/broker.com.crt)

 ## Run on MicroEJ Simulator
 1. Right Click on the project
 1. Select **Run as -> MicroEJ Application**